krishnakalisarkar/Mission_to_Mars/README.md

 ## Results:

 The web scrapping went successfully and all the news, images ,table of Mars facts and mars hemispheres were scrapped and saved in Mongo database.
 Using Flask to create a connection to the database, a website was created.
-The website can be accessed at *https://krishnakalisarkar.github.io/Mission_to_Mars/*